lagimik/PartnerCrucible/ModernWorkSolutionArea.md

 Source | Description | Notes
 :----- | :-----  | :-----
 [How to Hybrid: The WorkLab Guides](https://www.microsoft.com/en-us/worklab/hybrid-work-guides)| Here are your practical guides to in-person and asynchronous collaboration, resetting work-life balance, and getting hybrid meetings right.|...
+[Worklab - Podcast](https://www.microsoft.com/en-us/worklab/podcast/) | Everything we thought we knew about work—where we do it, when we do it, how we do it—has been turned on its head.
+Where is it all going, and is there a map to get us there?
+WorkLab is a new podcast from Microsoft that taps into data and research to guide you on the road ahead.
+Leaders and scientists share the company’s findings, and we’ll hear stories about how people and organizations are being transformed at this radical moment.
+Join us as we explore the science of work and ingenuity. |

 ## Teams